 It covers around 25 sectors of the economy.
 Some sectors are biotechnology, chemicals, food processing, leather, oil and gas, railways, tourism and hospitality, space and astronomy, thermal power, etc.

 “Make in India” recognizes an ongoing global campaign and ease of doing business are the two important factors to give a boost to entrepreneurship not only in the manufacturing sector but also in other sectors.

-“Zero Defect Zero Effect” slogan emphasizes on production cycle.
-It means that producing goods with zero defect and there should be no adverse effect on the environment.
+“Zero Defect Zero Effect” slogan emphasizes on the production cycle.
+It means that producing goods with zero defects and there should be no adverse effect on the environment.
 Wieden Kennedy designs the campaign with the launch of a portal and the brochures in different sectors.
 Norms and procedures regarding the manufacturing application are now available online.
 And validity o licenses increases to three years.

-In the event at Mumbai Metropolitan Region Development Authority ( MMRDA), around 2500 international and 8000 from domestic, business team from 72 countries, 17 states of India and foreign govt. delegations from 68 countries have attended “Make in India Week”.The aim is to de-license and de-regulate the industry during the entire life cycle of a business.
+In the event at Mumbai Metropolitan Region Development Authority ( MMRDA), around 2500 international and 8000 from the domestic, business team from 72 countries, 17 states of India, and foreign govt. delegations from 68 countries have attended “Make in India Week”.The aim is to de-license and de-regulate the industry during the entire life cycle of a business.

 Apply for Private Limited Company Registration today.